-Tim Howard may have been one of the stars of this summer's World Cup, but Everton's connections to America don't start and end with our goalkeeper.
+Tim Howard may be just 11 appearances short of reaching 400 for Everton, but the Club's connections to America don't start and end with our goalkeeper.

-And so, with the United States still alive with 'Howard Mania' on Independence Day, we take a look at those who have worn the red, white and Royal Blue...
+And so, with the United States ready to celebrate Independence Day this weekend, we take a look at those who have worn the red, white and Royal Blue...

 Landon Donovan, 22 appearances, 2 goals